UzL-ITS/tdxdown/docs/README.md

 As a consumer, you are only affected if you are currently renting a TDX protected VM in the cloud.

+# Which capabilities does the attacker require?

+We assume a system level attacker with local access, e.g. via SSH.
+The attacker has full systems privileges.
+Via the Intelligent Platform Management Interface (IPMI) the attacker has read and write access to the UEFI / BIOS.
+This is in line with the [TDX attacker model](https://cdrdv2-public.intel.com/690419/TDX-Whitepaper-February2022.pdf) and the default TEE threat model.

+Examples for such an attacker are the cloud service provider itself, a state level agency (e.g. secret services) or well funded hackers which obtain system level access to machines that host TDs or other enclaves protected by a TEE.

+We disagree with the statement from the BSI (German Federal Office for Information Security) in an article on [heise.de](https://www.heise.de/news/Forscher-entdecken-Schwachstellen-in-Intels-Trust-Domain-Extensions-9974224.html), claiming that our attack would require physical access.

 ## Are there countermeasures?

 Intel has developed a mitigation to the single-stepping attack that is part of the TDX module version 1.5.06.